Curious About the 'Open Leave' Concept? Let's Discuss What It Really Means

 Ankita1001

-As I said earlier, we practiced this policy earlier.
+Rightly said, sir.
+As I mentioned earlier, we practiced this policy before.

-We were not able to track contingency leaves - Many people just called up or texted their HOD about not coming because of some health issues.
-This used to go unreported, and hence it became difficult to determine the actual number of leaves availed (also we don't have a punch card system; we use traditional muster attendance).
+We were not able to track contingency leaves.
+Many people just called or texted their HOD about not coming due to health issues.
+This went unreported, making it difficult to determine the actual number of leaves availed (also, we don't have a punch card system; we use traditional muster attendance).

-People who seldom took leaves for genuine causes were not recognized because of not being able to track things down.
+People who seldom took leaves for genuine reasons were not recognized because of the inability to track things down.

 Certain people were able to enjoy as many as 30-40 paid leaves a year, while there were a few who never availed one and were never appreciated for it (lack of tracking).